Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client-legacy.md

 description: Official Google Tag Manager template for Amplitude Analytics for data collection.
 ---

 Client-side Google Tag Manager Template for Amplitude Analytics.
-The tag utilizes the [Amplitude JavaScript SDK](../../data/sdks/javascript/index/) for data collection.
+The tag uses the [Amplitude JavaScript SDK](../../sdks/javascript/index/) for data collection.

 !!!deprecated Legacy
     This is a legacy GTM template.
 For the most up-to-date implementation.
 It's recommended to use the [latest template](./google-tag-manager-client.md) for optimal implementation.